jetbrains-academy/CppBasics/StandardLibraryEssentials/Templates/TypeInference/task.md

-Type inference is a powerful feature in C++ that allows the compiler to automatically deduce the type of variable or expression at compile-time.
+Type inference is a powerful feature in C++ that allows the compiler to automatically deduce the type of a variable or expression at compile time.
 This can make your code more concise and easier to read, as well as reduce the likelihood of type-related errors.
-When you deal with types with huge and obscure names, type inference can make your code more readable and maintainable.
+When dealing with types with complex and obscure names, type inference can make your code more readable and maintainable.

-It is important to note that type inference is not the same as dynamic typing, which is a feature of languages like Python and JavaScript.
-In C++, a type of variable is determined once and remains unchanged until it is destroyed.
+It is important to note that type inference is not the same as dynamic typing, a feature characteristic of languages like Python and JavaScript.
+In C++, a variable's type is determined once and remains unchanged until its destruction.

-Type inference is a compile-time feature, and the type of variable or expression is determined based on the context in which it is used.
-Thus, compilation time may slightly increase when using type inference, but the resulting code will be more concise and easier to read.
+Type inference is a compile-time feature where the type of a variable or expression is determined based on the context of its usage.
+Thus, compilation time might slightly increase when using type inference, but the resulting code will be more concise and easier to read.

-In C++ type inference is mainly done using the `auto` keyword, which tells the compiler to deduce the type of variable or expression based on its initializer.
-For example, you can use `auto` to declare a variable without specifying its type explicitly:
+In C++ type inference is mainly done using the `auto` keyword, which tells the compiler to deduce the type of a variable or expression based on its initializer.
+For example, you can use `auto` to declare a variable without explicitly specifying its type:
 ```cpp
 auto x = 42; // x is deduced to be an int
 auto y = 3.14; // y is deduced to be a double